 4 Failover performance doesn't include file system check and application recovery and load after failover.

 Database HA configurations typically have at least two VM instances.
-Preferably these instances are part of one or more managed instance groups:
+Preferably these VM instances are part of one or more managed instance groups:

 - A primary VM instance in the primary zone